 Further analysis also indicates that vague terminology and document hierarchy can create a democratic environment by encouraging social connections.
 Because working groups must continually reinterpret the language in the ministerial communiqués, the abstract and ambiguous terms in the communiqués invites participation from all members to debate and discuss the language from a standpoint of self-interest as well as the group’s interest.

 Effective collaboration and cooperation may not always be the result of clear directives as is often taught in professional communication courses.
 Instead, the Bologna Process documentation demonstrates that vague terminology may be a rather effective strategy for diplomacy and for encouraging democracy, especially with diverse multinational group members.

 Martinez, Diane L., "Developing Global Communication Skills for Technical Communicators in the 21st Century: Researching the Language of Collaboration and Cooperation in the Bologna Process" (2012).
 All Graduate Theses and Dissertations.
-Paper 1331.
+1331.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .